We’ve spent almost three weeks here at the Wild Elephant Research and Conservation program and have really enjoyed it! The…

 What’s not Included

-Flights, online ETA visa (around $35), return private transfer from Wasgamuwa (project site) to Colombo Airport or Galle (around US$150), travel health insurance, personal expenses.
+Flights, online ETA visa (around $35), travel health insurance, personal expenses.

 Despite being only 25,500 square miles, the relatively small island country of Sri Lanka, located just off the coast of India, is huge in personality and beauty.
 It is home to some of the world’s most unspoiled landscapes and its abundance of untouched beaches, lush terrain and intriguing wildlife make it an incredibly exciting island to explore.
 With its remarkable diversity you could find yourself exploring an alpine jungle or tea plantation one day, historical temples and sites the next and of course ultimately taking full advantage of swimming in the warm waters of the Indian Ocean.
 Sri Lanka is considered to be a developing country, with a host of different ways to immerse oneself in a unique and authentic culture.